Founder member of Third Division (North) 1921. Relegated to the National League 2017

 In August of 1968 the twin towns were amalgamated and to mark the occasion the club changed its name to Hartlepool FC.
 They could not survive in the higher level, however, and after a single season they were relegated back to the Fourth Division.
 It would be more than 20 years before the club won promotion a second time and six times they had to go cap in hand to the League AGM to ask for re-election.

 In 1974 a crest appeared once again, a leaping hart within a triangle above the new club name.
 The motif was taken from the official crest of the newly enlarged town, which featured a hart at bay above a pool of water (a typical heraldic pun).
-This was replaced the following season by a simple HFC monogramme but was adopted once again in 1977, reversed out on a blue background and the new title of the club, Hartlepool United, which was used from 1977.
+This was replaced the following season by a simple HFC monogram but was adopted once again in 1977, reversed out on a blue background with the new title of the club, Hartlepool United, added.
+The constant financial struggle that the club faced may explain why the club crest did not appear again until 1985.

 In 1985, following the Bradford fire disaster, the 60 year-old “temporary” wooden stand was finally demolished.
 That same year a new, very contemporary crest was designed and was worn for the next five seasons.